Constance Marten trial: Jury retires to consider verdict in baby manslaughter case

 Constance Marten trial – latest updates: Jury retires to consider verdict of manslaughter-accused couple

-The aristocrat and her partner Mark Gordon have denied killing their newborn baby Victoria while on the run from the authorities
+Aristocrat and partner Mark Gordon denied killing their newborn Victoria while on the run from authorities

-The jury in the trial of aristocrat Constance Marten have retired to consider their verdicts, after three months of evidence at the Old Bailey.
+The jury in the trial of aristocrat Constance Marten has retired to consider their verdicts following three months of evidence at the Old Bailey.

 Marten, 36, and her partner Mark Gordon, 49, have been accused of manslaughter after their daughter Victoria died while they were camping on the South Downs in sub-zero temperatures last January.